Message-Passing Algorithms: Reparameterizations and Splittings: Lower Bounds and Optimality

+The proof of Theorem \ref{correct2} follows from Lemma \ref{uniq} in nearly the same way as Theorem \ref{loc}.
+The difference between Theorem \ref{loc} and Theorem \ref{correct2} is that the former only requires that the part of the reparameterization depending on a single variable can be written as a conical combination of the beliefs, whereas the latter requires the entire reparameterization to be a conical combination of the beliefs.
+We can easily check that the conditions of Theorem \ref{correct2} imply the conditions of Theorem \ref{loc}, and as a result, Theorem \ref{correct2} places greater restrictions on the vector $c$.

-Theorem \ref{correct2} also provides us with a simple proof that the standard min-sum algorithm is correct on a tree:
+As a corollary, Theorem \ref{correct2} also provides us with a simple proof of the well-known result that the standard min-sum algorithm is correct on a tree.

 \begin{corollary} Suppose the factor graph is a tree.
-If the admissible and min-consistent beliefs produced by the standard min-sum algorithm admit a unique estimate, $x^*$, then $x^*$ is the global minimum of the objective function. \end{corollary} \begin{proof} Let $b$ be the vector of min-consistent and admissible beliefs obtained from running the standard min-sum algorithm.
-Choose a node $r \in G$ and consider the factor graph as a tree rooted at a variable node, $r$.
+If the admissible and min-consistent beliefs produced by the standard min-sum algorithm are locally decodable to $x^*$, then $x^*$ is the global minimum of the objective function. \end{corollary} \begin{IEEEproof} Let $b$ be the vector of min-consistent and admissible beliefs obtained from running the standard min-sum algorithm.
+Choose a variable node $r \in G$ and consider the factor graph as a tree rooted at the variable node, $r$.
 Let $p(\alpha)$ denote the parent of factor node $\alpha\in G$.
-We can now write,
+Because $G$ is a tree, we can now write, by admissibility,

-Hence, we can conclude that $f$ can be written as a conical combination of the beliefs and apply Theorem \ref{correct2}. \end{proof}
+Therefore, $f$ can be written as a conical combination of the beliefs, and we can apply Theorem \ref{correct2} to yield the desired result. \end{IEEEproof}

+We note that there are choices of the parameters for which we are guaranteed local optimality but not global optimality.
+The standard min-sum algorithm always guarantees local optimality, and there are applications for which the algorithm is known to produce local optima that are not globally optimal \cite{weisscomp}.

 Given Theorem \ref{correct2}, starting with the vector $d$ seems slightly more natural than the starting with the vector $c$.
-Consider any non-negative real vector d, we now show that we can find a vector $c$ such that $f$ has a conical decomposition in terms of $d$ provided $d$ satisfies a mild condition.
+Consider any non-negative real vector $d$, we now show that we can find a vector $c$ such that $f$ has a conical decomposition in terms of $d$ provided $d$ satisfies a mild condition.
+Given $d$, we will choose the vector $c$ as